whipson/website/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD in Psychology"
-  institution = "Carleton University" year = "2017 to present"
+  course = "PhD in Psychology (Quantitative Concentration)" institution = "Carleton University" year = "2017 to present"